dictybase-docker/developer-docs/src/pages/deployment/nats.md

 helm repo index docs
 ```

-- Commit the push the changes.
+- Commit and push the changes.
 - Synchronize the changes with helm client.

 ```shell